shub-garg/WhatsApp-Bot/README.md

 # WhatsApp-Bot
-A simple bot to automate 1000's of messages on whatsapp
+A simple python bot to automate 1000's of messages on whatsapp.

+Library reqirements :
+1. pywhatkit
+2. pandas

+<h3>How to install python libraries :</h3>
+# pip install "Library Name"